Old Testament vs New Testament System [podcast]

 QUESTION ASKED FROM A LAW-KEEPER WHO WAS ACTUALLY GENUINELY SEEKING THE TRUTH:

-“so you are agreeing then that sin is breaking God’s law?
-If you are agreeing why are you saying then the keeping of God’s law is no longer needed to be kept? if you are admitting sin is breaking Gods law how can you say to repent but don’t keep his law?”
+“So you are agreeing then that sin is breaking God’s law?
+If you are agreeing why are you saying then the keeping of God’s law is no longer needed to be kept?
+If you are admitting sin is breaking Gods law how can you say to repent but don’t keep his law?”
 Patrick

 REPLY: